kmsanjana/TeleCompass/README.md

 Proprietary – All Rights Reserved

-🤝 Contributing

-This is a private project.
-For questions or access requests, please contact the project maintainer.

 📧 Support

 For technical support or feature requests, please open an issue in the repository.

-Built for healthcare compliance professionals Developed by Aditya and Sanjana, with special thanks to the Center for Connected Health Policy (CCHP) — https://www.cchpca.org/
+Built for healthcare compliance professionals.

+Developed by Aditya and Sanjana, with special thanks to the Center for Connected Health Policy (CCHP) — https://www.cchpca.org/